 What we do

-Our public health professions provide a range of services, including population level health promotion, protection and prevention.
-We’re also known as population health or preventive health.
+Our public and population health professions provide a range of services, including population level health promotion, protection and prevention.
+We’re also known as preventive health.

 We help:

-- Prevent and lower the risk of diseases related to our lifestyles, like heart disease, diabetes, and cancer
+- prevent and lower the risk of diseases linked to how we live, like heart disease, diabetes, and cancer

-- Keep communities safe from infection diseases and other health risks in the environment
+- keep communities safe from infectious diseases and other health risks in the environment

 Your role